6thfdwp/prober/prompts/housing/suburb.md

 # STEPS

-- Extract these key info into a table with columns Median, Y2Y Growth trend, Rental median, population, avg age and owner occupied
+- Extract these key info into a table with columns Median, Y2Y Growth trend, Rental median, population, avg age and owner occupied.
+Try add extra columns if you think also important from input text.

 - Use format x% -> x1% -> .. for Y2Y growth column in chronological order, i.e earlier years appear before later years

+- Can separate demographics info to different table

 # OUTPUT INSTRUCTIONS